Cricket at the 2022 Asian Games

-Cricket will be one of the 37 sports to be played at the 2022 Asian Games to be held in Hangzhou, China.
-Both men's and women's tournaments will be held in the event.
+Cricket was one of the 37 sports that was played at the 2022 Asian Games in Hangzhou, China.
+Both men's and women's Twenty20 International tournaments were played from 19 September to 7 October 2023.
 Prior to this edition, cricket was last played at the Asian Games in 2014.
-The matches are to be played under Twenty20 International format since the International Cricket Council recognized all Twenty20 games to be played between its member countries after 1 January 2019 to have full T20I status.
 The Asian Games were originally planned to take place in September 2022, but were later postponed by one year because of the COVID-19 pandemic.
+Fourteen men's teams and nine women's teams took part.
+The teams were seeded based on the ICC T20I Rankings as of 1 June 2023.